WGS-TB/RFDistribution/README.md

 RF_dis=polynomial(tree,n)

-#compute the distrubiton of this tree by computing its distance to all other tree with 8 tips:
+#compute the distrubiton of this tree by computing its distance to all other trees with 8 tips:

 tree_set=allTrees(l)